Ranking every Liverpool striker since Fernando Torres signed for Chelsea

 Aspas has had a brilliant career in Spain after leaving Liverpool, but his year in England will always be remembered for one moment…

 11. Rhian Brewster

-Brewster has been tipped for a bright future at Liverpool, but injuries have limited him to just three first-team appearances for the club.
+Brewster was always tipped for a bright future at Liverpool, but injuries and bad fortune limited him to few opportunities.